-At the end of Matthew’s and Mark’s gospels, right before Jesus returns to heaven, He commissions His followers to carry out the gospel.
+At the end of Matthew’s and Mark’s gospels, right before Jesus returns to heaven, He commissions His followers to share the gospel.
 Preach it everywhere to everyone.
 Simple enough.
 The book of Acts shows us a lot can happen when we tell people about Jesus.
 Let’s look at Peter and John in chapter 4 to find out what those things are.

 While they [Peter and John] were speaking to the people, the priests, the captain of the temple police, and the Sadducees confronted them, Acts 4:1